 Modeled after the Texas program, the New York State AMBER Alert Plan is a voluntary partnership between law enforcement, broadcasters and others to immediately involve the public, especially motorists, in the search for an abducted child.

-Investigating agencies submit information directly to the New York State Police Communications Section (COMSEC) in Albany.
+Investigating agencies submit information directly to the New York State Police Special Victims Unit in Albany.
 Through the use of a blast fax and email system capable of rapidly disseminating information, details are sent to broadcasters and law enforcement agencies in the area of the abduction.
 Details may include descriptions of the child, abductor and/or involved automobiles.
-They can be seen or heard on: television stations, radio stations, highway variable message signs, lottery in-store ticket terminals, NYS Thruway Authority service areas, DMV issuing office message boards, New York State AMBER, New York State Police and New York State Division of Criminal Justice Services.
+They can be seen or heard on: television stations, radio stations, highway variable message signs, lottery in-store ticket terminals, NYS Thruway Authority service areas, DMV issuing office message boards, New York State AMBER, New York State Police, New York State Division of Criminal Justice Services websites and New York State Police Social Media.

 - New York State Police